idiap/bob/INSTALL.md

    listed above
  * WITH_PYTHON: if you would like to force a specific version of python, you can define it with this variable
- * BOB_INSTALL_PYTHON_INTERPRETER: installs a version of Python in the `<CMAKE_PREFIX_PATH>/bin` directory.
-This variable is useful **only** for local installations of Bob in with a non-default Python interpreter in which you want to facilitate the end-user setup.
-It is OFF by default.